ScureX/Takyon.PlayerVote/README.md

 This feature can be disabled, even disallowing admins to kick.

 There cannot be two votes at the same time.
 Mabye adding a time limit in the future?

+## !extend
+### Usage: [!extend]  [!extend force]

+Lets people vote on extending the map to play longer.
+(The time added can be changed)

+By default the map can only be extended once.
+(This can be changed)

+Force can only be used by admins, and will always extend the map.